TAMUGeographySociety/TAMU_Geography_Society/Learning/Week1/README.md

 ---

+#### Get a student licence!!!

+You will need a student licence to be able to use this program.

+[You can apply for a student license here](https://www.safe.com/fme/fme-desktop/trial-download/) - Choose the Student - Free Licence option

+Make sure to do this BEFORE the Workshop begins!

+---

-**It is IMPORTANT to have ArcGIS (ArcMap or ArcPro) installed on your computer before you install FME**
+**It is IMPORTANT to have ArcGIS (ArcMap or ArcPro) installed on your computer before you install FME** (We will not be using it the first meeting, but in future meeting we may use ArcPy)

-Once you get to the licence assistance, you will want to pick up a floating license.
-I will provide this floating license during our first meeting, so if you've made it this far, then that's all you need to do before I start teaching.
+After you install, put in your licence in and you're done!
+If you can pull up FME 2019.1 Workbench then you've successfully installed FME.

 ---